edwhisnant/lichen-comparative-genomics/RESULTS.md

 ![Alt text](https://github.com/edwhisnant/lichen-comparative-genomics/blob/main/misc/NL%26F-vs-L-norm-gene-copy-by-ncbi-tax-250528.png)

+## Presence and absence of orthogroups

+First, we wanted to identify any orthogroups that were strictly present or absent in de-lichenized lineages (*Agyrium rufum* and Stictidaceae) versus lichenized lineages.
+When we look at orthogroups that are strictly present or absent in de-lichenized versus lichenized (where 100% of genomes in the group fit this criteria), there are zero orthogroups that are strictly present or absent.

+** 95% threshold on lichenized taxa

+If we reduce the threshold slightly, and we look at orthogroups that are present in ≥95% of lichenized genomes and absent in ALL (100%) "de-lichenized" genomes, we still find zero orthogroups.
+If we look at orthogroups absent in ≥95% of lichenized, but present in ALL (100%) "de-lichenized" genomes, we find 8 orthogroups.

+**90% threshold on lichenized taxa

+We find two (2) orthogroups present in ≥90% of lichenized and absent in ALL (100%) "de-lichenized" groups.
+We also find 15 orthogroups absent in ≥90% of lichenized, but present in ALL of non-lichenized & facultative taxa.
+We find 1 orthogroup present in ≥90% of lichenized, absent in de-lichenized taxa.

+**85% threshold on lichenized taxa

+Six (6) orthogroups present in ≥85% of lichenized, but absent in ALL "de-lichenized" taxa.
+18 orthogroups absent in ≥85% of lichenized, butpresent in ALL (100%) "de-lichenized" taxa.

 # May 4th, 2025

 * **NOTE:** There is an updated analysis that incorporates more genomes into the OrthoFinder analysis.